-Editor’s note: Ian Williams, a 1990 UNC alumnus, was a columnist for The Daily Tar Heel when he wrote the iconic column “Why I Hate Duke.”
+Editor's note: Ian Williams, a 1990 UNC alumnus, was a columnist for The Daily Tar Heel in the spring 1990 semester who wrote the iconic column, "Why I Hate Duke."
 The column ran Jan 17, 1990.
 That night, the Tar Heels stomped the Blue Devils by 19.

 This column was written in 2007 as a follow-up.
-For more DTH coverage of all things UNC-Duke, check out our topic page.
+For more DTH coverage of all things UNC-Duke, check out our topic page here.

 I always hated it when alumni came back and waxed rhapsodic about their undergrad years.
 "Yes," I would always think to myself, "I know there were kegs in the dorms, I know there was free love outside Bingham Hall, I know that everyone sung in harmony about a perfect world, blah blah blah…"

 So why listen to me, you might ask?
 Well, usually in this spot, the DTH runs an old chestnut I wrote about Why I Hate Dook.
 I had a Wednesday column back in the Bronze Age of 1990, and I told the story of how my high school visit to Durham turned into a flaming pyre of white-hot hostility.

 When the piece ran, I thought my friends would disparage the obviousness of it - writing a column about hating Dook?
 Jesus, that's like shooting barrelfuls of cod!
 Instead, the column ended up on refrigerators across the Piedmont, and it taught me two lessons.
 First, don't overthink your duties; and second, never underestimate the hatred for Durham Clown College.

 A whole cottage industry has since grown out of the UNC/Dook rivalry; two big-selling books, endless coverage on ESPN, and gigabytes of Photoshopped files featuring Mike Kryshwqhskdi.
 What used to be private disgust is now a public phenomenon, and it raises the question: is Dook still worth hating?